 Even though the treatment of feeding difficulties exhibited by children with autism is often complex, , improvements are often achieved when the child receives services directly related to those factors contributing to their feeding difficulties.
 Before starting an intervention designed to improve a child’s oral-feeding, those issues described above should be addressed.
 To address these issues, specific professionals should be consulted.
-These professionals typically comprise a pediatric gastroenterologist or another physician with experience with feeding difficulties, speech pathologists, occupational therapists, physical therapists, and psychologists or behavior analysts.
+These professionals typically comprise a pediatric gastroenterologist or another physician who has experience with feeding difficulties, speech pathologists, occupational therapists, physical therapists, and psychologists or behavior analysts.
 Sometimes these professionals work as a part of a team in a hospital- or center-based program.
-Other times, professionals work with these children with only minimal communication amongst the other professionals treating the child’s feeding difficulties.
+Other times, professionals work with these children with only minimal communication among the other professionals treating the child’s feeding difficulties.

 A number of behavioral interventions have been developed to help children learn to eat new foods or develop the oral-motor skills necessary to consume higher textured foods.
 Many of these interventions have been extensively studied and descriptions of them can be found in peer-reviewed journals.
 One common intervention includes providing the child with access to preferred objects during the feeding session, either continuously or for short periods of time after the child engages in an appropriate mealtime behavior.
-Another intervention to introduce new foods to a child who only consumes a limited variety of foods is to present a new food simultaneously with a preferred foods (e.g., a piece of broccoli inside a piece of apple).
+Another intervention to introduce new foods to a child who only consumes a limited variety of foods is to present a new food simultaneously with a preferred food (e.g., a piece of broccoli inside a piece of apple).
 Finally, a third intervention consists of gradually exposing a child to a new food by first having him or her touch the food, then move the food, then kiss the food and so forth until the child is swallowing the food.

 Although feeding difficulties are common in children diagnosed with autism, these difficulties may go untreated, either because they are believed to be a characteristic of autism or because the common factors contributing to feeding problems are not identified.
 Due to the complex nature of children’s feeding difficulties, multiple professionals with expertise in the area of feeding are often required to help.
-Many schools settings, unfortunately, do not have the staff with this expertise.
-Fortunately, there are centers that do have staff that can provide services to these children either at the center, or provide consultation and develop intervention plans in the child’s home, and/or at the child’s school.
+Many school settings, unfortunately, do not have staff with this expertise.
+Fortunately, there are centers that do have staff who can provide services to these children either at the center, or provide consultation and develop intervention plans in the child’s home, and/or at the child’s school.

 Ahearn W.H.
 (2003).
 Using simultaneous presentation to increase vegetable consumption in a mildly selective child with autism.
 Journal of Applied Behavior Analysis, 36, 361–365.